bao-anh/express-lambda-app/README.md

 ```

 Once the stack completes, pushing to the `main` branch of the CodeCommit repository triggers the pipeline, builds the app, packages the Lambda with SAM, and updates the target CloudFormation stack defined by the `DeployStackName` parameter.

+> **Note:** The application stack created from `template.yaml` now accepts a `CodeAssetUri` parameter.
+Leave it at the default (`.`) when deploying with the SAM CLI; set it to the S3 URI of the packaged artifact (for example, `s3://my-bucket/express-lambda-app.zip`) when deploying the template directly through CloudFormation or CodePipeline without running `sam package`.

 ## Local Lambda Emulation